 SUNY Cortland students are prohibited from joining or affiliating with any groups that have been permanently banned by the university.
-For this purpose, affiliation is defined as joining, rushing, pledging or being involved in any activity that would normally be associated with being a member of an organization.
-In addition, residing in facilities that are owned or controlled by these organizations is considered affiliation.
+This also applies to any underground group.
+For this purpose, affiliation is defined as joining, rushing, pledging or being involved in any activity that would normally be associated with being a member of the group.
+In addition, residing in facilities that are owned or controlled by these groups is considered affiliation.
 This policy is effective May 3, 2000, meaning that any students who were affiliated with groups banned by SUNY Cortland prior to that date will not be considered in violation of this policy.
+Further information can be found on the Campus Activities and Corey Union website.